Back

 Some of the main focuses of the social model involve working and living conditions.
 Analysts study how different kinds of occupations, or lack of occupation, can influence health.
 Studying living conditions in an area, particularly an urban area, can often shed light on major health concerns.
 For example, people living in dirty, poorly ventilated apartments may be more likely to develop respiratory diseases.

 Adherents of the Social Model also examine the needs of different kinds of people.
 For example, in some parts of the world, females lack equal rights and children do not have sufficient opportunities to grow, learn, and develop to their full potential.
-People without much money, or those with disabilities, may not have access to the services they need.
-These disadvantages may all contribute to physical or mental illnesses.
+People experiencing poverty or those with disabilities may not have access to necessary services.
+These disadvantages significantly impact mental health.
+For example, chronic stress, discrimination, and social exclusion can increase the risk of depression and anxiety, particularly in marginalized populations.
+The Social Model of Health aims to promote health equity by addressing structural factors—such as racism, classism, and gender inequality—that lead to avoidable differences in health outcomes across populations.

 Bibliography

 Larkin, Mary.
 Social Aspects of Health, Illness, and Healthcare.
-McGraw Hill / Open University Press, 2011.
+McGraw Hill/Open UP, 2011.